 The National Emergency Services Museum- The National Emergency Services Museum is in Sheffield, England.
 It is a self-funded organisation dedicated to the preservation of the history of the Emergency Services and their communities.
 The National Emergency Services Museum is housed in a unique Victorian combined Police, Fire and Ambulance station on West Bar, opposite the Law Courts of Sheffield City Centre.
 In this Tardis-like building, we house a treasure trove of items, from a 47-foot lifeboat to the Insurance Fire Brigade’s beer tokens!

-Clifton Park Museum- Clifton Park and Museum is a city park and municipal museum located in Clifton Park, Rotherham, South Yorkshire, England.
+Clifton Park Museum- Clifton Park and Museum is a city park and municipal museum located in Clifton Park, Rotherham, South Yorkshire, England where they are many PBSA student housing in Sheffield.
 It is located in Clifton House and is one of the several state-owned museums and visitor attractions managed by the Metropolitan Borough of Rotherham.
 The house is the head office of Heritage Services, which also includes the York and Lancaster Regimental Museum and Archives and Local Studies.
 This is a visitor attraction with facilities including a skate park, rockery, memorial park and children’s play areas.
 It is also Grade II listed with Historic England.